MicroEJ/docs/ApplicationDeveloperGuide/sandboxedAppDeploy.rst

 Local Deployment
 ----------------

-Deploying a Application on a device locally is the easiest way to test it since it only requires:
+Deploying an Application on a device locally is the easiest way to test it since it only requires:

 - the Application project sources imported in the SDK,
 - the device programmed with a Multi-Sandbox Executable that provides the Local Deployment capability (you can browse the `Resources Repository`_